 I’ve taken a lot of DISC profiles and all the Everything DiSC profiles.
 I’ve learned something from all of them, even if it was only that the free ones frequently get my style wrong.

 There are several profiles available and its common for people to need a little help deciding which one might be best.
 If you want to talk over options give DiSCProfile.com a call at (877) 344-8612 to discuss your specific needs.
 But I hope this article will help most readers.

 Before you begin evaluating profiles you first need to know what you want to accomplish.
 What problem or issue are you trying to address?

 I recommend Everything DiSC Workplace.
 It will give you a clear overview of your style along with insights about your strengths and where you need to stretch.
 The assessment doesn’t take long and uses adaptive testing to get the best results.
 It’s a trusted instrument and popular with coaches and trainers because it’s easily understood, personalized, and has been validated through rigorous studies.

-If you’re looking for career guidance, I recommend an interest inventory or an assessment designed for this purpose.
+If you’re looking for career guidance, I recommend an interest inventory or an assessment designed for this purpose (such as Strong Interest Inventory).
 However, Everything DiSC Workplace will give you a great answer for the “tell me about yourself” question sometimes posed by interviewers.
 It will also give you insight into the environment where it’s easier for you to work, but it won’t tell you if you’ll enjoy a particular job or industry.

 If you’re looking for a 360 review tool, then I suggest using Everything DiSC 363 for Leaders.